MrAlexol/DatabaseFiller/Readme.md

 - `fio` will generate full name in Russian
 - `phone_no` will generate Russian cell number
 - `address` will generate location in Russian
+- `article` will generate fake article name. *It can be either funny or rude.
+Sorry for that*
 - `random a..b` will generate a field with random number from `a` to `b`
 - `%d{x, y}` will be substituted anywhere in string with random number from `x` to `y`